 The Board may also issue fines and impose other penalties for a City official/employee’s failure to timely file required financial disclosure statements, and for a lobbyist’s failure to register or otherwise comply with lobbying requirements.

 The Board is required to offer ethics training to all City officials within 6 months of their start date, then routinely thereafter.
 The Ethics Board currently provides the training as an online, self-paced course.
 Anyone may register for the Ethics Training.

-Board staff are available to answer any questions about the Ethics Law from City officials, employees, and members of the public alike.
+Board staff is available to answer any questions about the Ethics Law from City officials, employees, and members of the public alike.
 Additionally, City officials and employees may ask the Board for written guidance—in the form of an advisory opinion—on how the Ethics Law applies to them and their particular situation.
 The Board will also consider requests for advisory opinions from members of the public.
 When in doubt, ask!

 Many City officials and employees must file financial disclosure statements when they begin working for the City and then annually, as well as when they leave City employment.
 Board staff collect and review these disclosure statements for completeness and accuracy, and makes them available to members of the public.